 Health Examinations and Certifications

 Athletic training students are required to have evidence of completion of the three hepatitis B immunizations, a titer report indicating positive immunity, or a signed waiver.
 Students choosing not to complete hepatitis B immunizations will be required to sign a declination waiver.
 Some practicum sites require proof of tuberculosis screening in accordance with current U.S. Public Health Service recommendations.
 Students will be responsible for any costs associated with such screenings.
 All MSAT students must complete annual blood-borne pathogens and infectious disease exposure training offered in the practicum courses.
 All students must have proof of current Emergency Cardiac Care (CPR/AED Certification at the level of a Healthcare Professional (e.g. American Heart Association’s Basic Life Support for Healthcare Professionals, the Emergency Care & Safety Institute (ECSI)) and First Aid Certification.
-For additional information about ATEP academic policies and procedures refer to the program handbook.
+For additional information about MSAT academic policies and procedures refer to the MSAT website and individual course syllabi.

 Students will be required to undergo a criminal background check at the student's expense, upon admission to the MSAT.
 Most practicum sites require an additional background check before engaging in patient treatment.
+These may also be at the student's expense, and the cost may vary.
 The Clinical Education Coordinator will provide instructions to complete the background check.
-If a criminal background check fails to meet the requirements of a student's assigned practicum site, the student will be withdrawn from the practicum site and may be prohibited from completion of the MSAT curriculum.
-Students are encouraged to disclose any criminal background incidences to the ATEP Director and Clinical Education Coordinator prior to practicum placement, to determine if the incidences might be detrimental to placement at a practicum site.
+If a criminal background check fails to meet the requirements of a student's assigned practicum site, the student will be withdrawn from the practicum site and if a new site cannot be found due to failing the criminal background check the student will be prohibited from completion of the MSAT curriculum.
+Students are encouraged to disclose any criminal background incidences to the MSAT Director and Clinical Education Coordinator prior to beginning the MSAT program, to determine if the incidence(s) might be detrimental to placement at a practicum site.

-Students are required to engage in MSAT summer courses.
+Students are required to engage in MSAT summer courses on-line and face-to-face on campus.
 Housing and travel arrangements are the responsibility of the student.